tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

 .. c:function:: box_tuple_iterator_t *box_tuple_iterator(box_tuple_t *tuple)

     Allocate and initialize a new tuple iterator.
-The tuple iterator allow to iterate over fields at root level of MsgPack array.
+The tuple iterator allows iterating over fields at the root level of a MsgPack array.

     **Example:**